Use date

 events for this date.

-dinner mints.
-This is a chance to enjoy the Garden at its height, while helping
+Garden.
+With or without costumes, this is your chance to enjoy the Garden at its height, while helping

 make the garden even better!